How to prepare now for the workplace of the future

 Although only established in the last decade, the idea of flexible working has been around since the 1970s.
 Flexible working is defined as leaving behind the traditional, rigid 9-to-5, five-day week structure.
 The flexible working model encourages diversity and inclusion, helping to future-proof and strengthen organisations.

-The utility of the office evolved significantly in 2020 and 2021.
-While remote work was trending upwards pre-2020, the pandemic accelerated it beyond what we could have imagined.
+The utility has evolved significantly.
+While remote work was trending upwards pre-2020, the pandemic accelerated it.
 With a mix of office and remote work, the new norm for office workers, a now commonly-accepted and widely permanent hybrid working model needs to be better supported by the physical workplace.

-As flexible working has become more prevalent since the pandemic, so has the need for a more flexible workspace.
-A flexible workspace empowers staff to choose where and when they work (e.g. agile working) and ensures the workplace itself is flexible to a scaling headcount.
+As flexible working has become more prevalent, so has the need for a more flexible workplace.
+A flexible workplace empowers staff to choose where and when they work (e.g. agile working) and ensures the workplace itself is flexible to a scaling headcount.

 The new office is a destination that invites people to come in for a specific purpose and is designed to support this.
 For some businesses, this will look like building connection or collaboration hubs, and will potentially move away from having one CBD location, to having localised hubs that enable more accessible collaboration.

-There is nothing quite like a global pandemic to shine the light on health, safety and wellness in the workplace.
 What was once a competitive advantage and more thought of as an EVP value-add, has now become a mandatory feature of any workplace.
-Wellness initiatives have now expanded to include contactless technology and physical-distancing design (think bigger space, wayfinding to direct foot traffic).
-Additionally, the last two years have shown organisations how anxiety and stress have a measurable impact on commercial performance.
-According to Gartner, two thirds of organisations have introduced new wellness initiatives over the past year, in an effort to support mental and emotional wellbeing.
+Wellness initiatives have now expanded to include contactless technology and on site density awareness and sensitivities to how employees feel in highly populated work areas.
+Additionally, more than ever before, we are now aware of how anxiety and stress have a measurable impact on commercial performance and that workplace has a role to play in this realm.
+According to Gartner, organisations have increased their wellness initiatives, in an effort to support mental and emotional wellbeing.

 Millennials are struggling with a lack of in-person mentoring and constant feedback on their work as opposed to older generations who feel stable in their roles and are comfortable working out of the office.